AYJACKSON-ICS4U/20time-log-due-every-saturday-night-awebs/README.md

 #### Week 9 (Nov 13 - 17)

 Added program status: "Successfully opened file at: ..." and "There was a problem generating the new file.
-Make sure of file is a spreadsheet file."
+Make sure of file is a spreadsheet file".

+#### Week 10 (Nov 20 - 24)

+Struggled to get anything in the apache poi working properly, this project is going to be more difficult to complete than I thought.
+I am considering **changing to learning Java and the Netbeans IDE** because my knowledge of the language is hurting my progress.
+It would be more productive to learn Java.

+#### Week 11 (Nov 27 - Dec 1)

+I have not changed by project topic yet, however I have started learning the Java language in depth because it will allow me to complete this project.
+The source I am using is [**Oracle**](https://docs.oracle.com/javase/tutorial/java/concepts/index.html)